Deep Sky Object in Summer

 DistanceN/A

-This image shows you Sh2-68 bathed in the western side of Milky Way, about 4 degrees north of eta Serpentis Cauda.
+On the right-hand side of this image shows you Sh2-68 bathed in the western side of Milky Way, about 4 degrees north of η Serpentis Cauda.
 The nebula has a size of about 7 arc minutes, classed as comparatively larger planetary nebula.
-It's considered that the nebula was formed at least 40 thousand years ago, very old one in the heavens.
+It's considered that the nebula was formed at least 40 thousand years ago, very ancient one in the heavens.

 Sh2-68 is emitting the oxygen's greenish light in center and the hydrogen's reddish streak stretched in northeast direction.
 It's considered that the unique shape has been formed with a central star rapidly moving.
 A magnified image turned the north direction rightward looks like a human's face.
 The figure gave a nickname of the "Flaming Skull Nebula".